 My Insurance Says I Don’t Need That Many Strips

 One of the common excuses insurance companies use to deny you all the test strips you want is “you don’t need to test as often as you do.”
 Since diabetes is mostly a self-managed disease and varies from person to person, there’s no formula to determine exactly how many strips you need.
 Although there’s a minimum amount you should be testing and the rare individual will test too much, only you and your diabetes healthcare team can determine these numbers.
-This means you need data to backup the amount of test strips you are requesting.
-This can come in the form of smart chart record books, logbooks, meter downloads and online tracking.
-An elevated A1c test, history of severe hypoglycemia, or the presense of diabetes complications shows that you need the extra test strips.
+This means you need data to back up the number of test strips you are requesting.
+This can come in the form of smart chart record books, logbooks, meter downloads, and online tracking.
+An elevated A1c test, history of severe hypoglycemia, or the presence of diabetes complications shows that you need the extra test strips.
 Here are some other things you should bring to your doctor’s and insurer’s attention:

 - Any complications related to hyperglycemia